 Cécilia Létourneau v.
-JTI-Macdonald Corp., Imperial Tobacco Canada Ltée and Rothmans, Benson & Hedges Inc.42

-Christine Fortin and Joseph Mandelan, both of Montreal, along with Cécilia Létourneau of Rimouski, say cigarette manufacturers have known for decades their products are harmful and addictive.
-In 1998 lawyers for the three smokers from the law firm Trudel & Johnson asked Québec Superior Court to hear the suit against Imperial Tobacco Ltd., Rothmans, Benson and Hedges Inc. and RJR Macdonald Inc. The claim was filed on behalf of all Québecers who, at the time of service of the motion (September 12, 1998), were addicted to the nicotine in cigarettes manufactured by the respondents and who remained addicted, as well as the legal heirs of persons included in the group at the time of service of the motion but later died without first quitting smoking.43 It seeks \$5,000 for each person included in the group plus compensation for specific damages,44 for a total of \$17.8 billion.45
+JTI-Macdonald Corp., Imperial Tobacco Canada Ltée and Rothmans, Benson & Hedges Inc. 50: Christine Fortin and Joseph Mandelan, both of Montreal, along with Cécilia Létourneau of Rimouski, say cigarette manufacturers have known for decades that their products are harmful and addictive.
+In 1998 lawyers from the law firm Trudel & Johnson representing the three smokers asked Québec Superior Court to hear the suit against Imperial Tobacco Ltd., Rothmans, Benson and Hedges Inc. and RJR Macdonald Inc. The claim was filed on behalf of all Québecers who, at the time of service of the motion (September 10, 1999), were addicted to the nicotine in cigarettes manufactured by the respondents and who remain addicted; and the legal heirs of persons included in the group at the time of service of the motion but who later died without first quitting smoking.
+51 The claim seeks \$5,000 for each person included in the group plus compensation for specific damages, 52 for a total of \$17.8 billion.
+53

 Conseil québécois sur le tabac et la santé and Jean-Yves Blais v.
-JTI-Macdonald Corp., Imperial Tobacco Canada Ltée and Rothmans, Benson & Hedges Inc.

-The class action suit launched by the Québec Council on Tobacco and Health is seeking compensation for victims of cancers of the lung, larynx and throat as well as emphysema sufferers, as well as for the legal heirs of deceased persons in the group.
-The class action suit is seeking \$5 billion in damages.46
+JTI-Macdonald Corp., Imperial Tobacco Canada Ltée and Rothmans, Benson & Hedges Inc.: The class action suit launched by the Québec Council on Tobacco and Health is seeking compensation for victims of cancers of the lung, larynx and throat and for emphysema sufferers, as well as for the legal heirs of deceased persons in the group.
+The class action suit is seeking \$5 billion in damages.
+54

 Ragoonanan Estate v.
-Imperial Tobacco Ltd.
+Imperial Tobacco Canada Ltd.

-This class action dealt specifically with fire-safe cigarettes.
-After a house-fire, which was caused by a smouldering cigarette, killed three people on January 18, 1998, relatives of the victims brought an action against Imperial Tobacco, Rothmans Benson & Hedges, and JTI-Macdonald.47 The claim alleged that the injuries, death and property loss suffered in the fire could have been avoided or reduced if the defendants' cigarettes had been fire-safe.
+This class action deals specifically with fire-safe cigarettes.
+After a house-fire, which was caused by a smouldering cigarette, killed three people on January 18, 1998, relatives of the victims brought an action against Imperial Tobacco, Rothmans Benson & Hedges, and JTI-Macdonald.
+The claim alleges that the injuries, death and property loss suffered in the fire could have been avoided or reduced if the defendants' cigarettes had been fire-safe.
 The claims against RBH and JTI-Macdonald were dismissed, as they had no immediate connection to the fire at issue (the cigarette was made by Imperial Tobacco Canada).
-The plaintiffs attempted to have the suit certified as a class action which would have included relatives of victims of other cigarette-caused fires.
-The claims in the case included a breach of the company's duty to produce a safe product, and of their duty to warn of hazards of their products.48 However, the class was denied certification on October 31, 2005 by Ontario Superior Court Judge Maurice Cullity.49
+The plaintiffs are attempting to have the suit certified as a class action which would have included relatives of victims of other cigarette-caused fires.
+The claims in the case include a breach of the company's duty to produce a safe product and of their duty to warn of hazards of their products.
+The class was denied certification on October 31, 2005 by Ontario Superior Court Judge Maurice Cullity.